 The big question is ‘how much do they lose?’
 To find that out with any bond index of bond fund you must look at something called ‘average effective duration.’
 This is a measurement of how much the bonds will gain or lose when interest rates go up or down.
 Right now for the Aggregate Bond Index that number is about 6.5.
 What this means is that if interest rates rise just 1%, then the bonds will lose 6.5%.
 If interest rates go up 2%, then the bonds would lose a whopping 13%.
 Given that the bonds are only paying 1% in interest right now we believe this is a pretty big risk to be taking for such a little amount of investment return.

 We are concerned that with interest rates plummeting the last two years (which you can see in the chart) and bond funds gaining value because of this that too many people are being lured into a false sense of security with inappropriate expectations for how most bond index funds should perform.
 The unfortunate thing is that with this index the ‘average effective duration’ was actually SMALLER when interest rates have been going down the last 2 years than what it is now.
-This means that if interest rates merely go back to where they were at the start of last year that investors will lose more as rates go back up than what they gained when rates went down.
+This means that if interest rates merely go back to where they were in 2019 that investors will lose more as rates go back up than what they gained when rates went down.

 3 things can happen with interest rates right now.
 They can go down more, but there’s not too much further they can fall when they’re already at 1%.
 They could stay the same, which would mean those invested in them would earn 3 times less than inflation, or they could go up causing losses that are likely more than what the interest the bonds are paying.